 Surfaces of components may heat up/cool down dramatically due to the media flowing through them.
-Skin contact with hot or cold surfaces causes severe skin burning/ freezing.
+Skin contact with hot or cold surfaces may cause severe skin burn or frostbite.

-- Always wear temperatureresistant protective work clothing and protective gloves when working near hot/cold surfaces - Before commencing any work, make sure that all surfaces have been cooled down or warmed up to ambient temperature
+- Always wear temperatureresistant protective work clothing and protective gloves when working near hot/cold surfaces - Before commencing work, make sure that all surfaces have been cooled down or warmed up to ambient temperature